2013 Regina wastewater plant financing referendum: Reaction

 Jim Holmes reacted to the results by saying "I think we were more optimistic than that going into it.
 We were up against very tough competition.
 We were outspent and vilified and everything else."

 Aftermath

 A P3 model funded the construction of the city's new wastewater treatment plant.
 In 2015, the Edmonton-based company Epcor was selected to design, build and operate the facility.

+By 2016, the facility was nearly built, at a lower than forecasted cost, and it was deemed fully operational by 2018.